xtie97/CS760_HW4/README.md

 # CS760_HW4

-The implementation details can be found in this jupyter notebook "HW4.ipynb".
+The implementation details can be found in the notebook "HW4.ipynb".